Patrolman (film): Release

+Reception

 Box office

 On its opening day, Patrolman grossed ₱381 thousand, the least grossing film among the six MMFF films.
 By January, however, the film was able to surpass Itanong Mo sa Buwan, and ranked fifth out of all the entries to the festival.

 Critical response

+Patrolman won three MMFF awards, for Best Picture, Best Actor (Marro), and Best Supporting Actor (Israel).

+Marro's win for Best Actor is considered an upset by many, as Christopher de Leon was more critically favored for his performance in Magkano ang Iyong Dangal?.

 Lav Diaz, writing for the Manila Standard, gave Patrolman a negative review, criticizing the film for putting excessive emphasis on its theme of the ideal policeman in both dialogue and visuals, with his own review being titled "Propaganda of the police".
 He also questioned why the Sparrow team of young rebels and hitmen targeted Marro's character, an overall righteous policeman, without a clear reason for doing so.
 However, Diaz admitted that the film is able to effectively hit upon a person's conscience, accidental or otherwise.

-MMFF Best Actor controversy
+Controversy

 Baldo Marro, a stuntman who had solely received supporting roles before Patrolman, won the MMFF Award for Best Actor.
 His win is generally considered an upset by many, as he beat out favored actor Christopher de Leon, who received acclaim for his performance in Magkano ang Iyong Dangal?.
 Actress Armida Siguion-Reyna expressed the sentiment that both de Leon and Mark Gil, the latter from Itanong Mo sa Buwan, were more deserving of the MMFF Best Actor award than Marro, stating that "I like Baldo – but that is beside the point.
 Let us not be cruel to him by making him believe that what he did is great acting."